INaCloud/docker-compose-docker-compose-nested/README.md

     - expose ports
     - issue runtime commands (eg. 'start')

-*NOTE: All docker-compose actions are executed relative to the path location of the docker-compose.yml file or its specific build context value.*
+*__NOTE__: All docker-compose actions are executed relative to the path location of the docker-compose.yml file or its specific build context value.*

-*NOTE: All Dockerfile actions are executed relative to the path location of the Dockerfile file.*
+*__NOTE__: All Dockerfile actions are executed relative to the path location of the Dockerfile file.*

-*NOTE: You can supply multiple -f configuration files.
+*__NOTE__: You can supply multiple -f configuration files.
 When you supply multiple files, Compose combines them into a single configuration.
 Compose builds the configuration in the order you supply the files.
 Subsequent files override and add to their predecessors.*

-*NOTE: You must provide a unique name for each image your docker-compose file generates.
+*__NOTE__: You must provide a unique name for each image your docker-compose file generates.
 This is based on the service name used in the docker-compose.yml file.
 Two services of the same name cannot run on the same host, even if defined in different docker-compose files.
 They will generate image names that conflict in the image listing.
 Therefore best practice is to use unique names for all running services.*

 ## Project Source